jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

     hour.

 Note that there are two alternative optimization approaches (‘simple’ or ‘max.per.hour’).
-Regardless of the approach, recording events are one-minute in duration, and require at least one minute of non-recording buffer time between events.
+Regardless of the approach, recording events are 1 minute in duration, and require at least one minute of non-recording buffer time between events.
 This gives the smartphone time to process each audio file before embarking on a new recording.
 Additionally, limiting the duration of events to 1 minute ensures that the audio file